Job Search Strategies

 - Be certain to ask the next step in the process.
 It helps to structure your follow-up so that you're not left "hanging."

 - Thank you notes—send the same day as interview!
 Write to everyone with whom you interviewed.
 And gear formality to the organization.
-Email is best and be formal (Dear Ms. Smith, not Sue).
+Email is best and should be formal (Dear Ms. Smith, not Sue).

 - If salary is asked too soon in the process (before you've sold yourself), ask if they're ready to extend offer.
 (They're probably not—and are most likely trying to assess if they can afford you and if you're the right level.)
 The best reply if pushed regarding salary requirement, "I'm confident that if we reach a consensus that I'm the right fit for XYZ company, we'll be able to determine a compensation package that we're both happy with."
 To a repeated query for a number, "I'm considering opportunities in the $75K-to-$95K range plus perqs."